Augmented Reality (AR)

 Augmented reality is the technology that converts our physical world by adding layers of digital information onto it.
 Unlike Virtual Reality (VR), AR does not create the whole artificial environment to replace real with virtual one.

-AR adds sounds, videos, and graphics to existing environment.
-And this is the reason why AR is one that is more likely to be used regularly in day-to-day life.
-It is more comfortable using AR amongst a public place or in a living room.
+AR adds sounds, videos, and graphics to the existing environment.
+And this is the reason why AR is more likely to be used regularly in day-to-day life.
+It is more comfortable using AR in a public place or in a living room.